Mould and Building Related Illness identification

 Mould related illness

-The WHO and major international medical practitioners now recognise mould is only one of many contaminates in buildings which can affect building occupant’s health.
+The WHO and major international medical practitioners now recognise mould is only one of many contaminates in buildings which can affect the building occupant’s health.

 Water damage either current or historic are seen as major contributors but equally other environmental issues can result in the all too common symptoms encountered.
 Typical symptoms include: